zopefoundation/zope.app.generations/src/zope/app/generations/README.txt

 'some.app' is a unique identifier.
 You should use a URI or the dotted name of your package.

-When you start Zope and a database is opened, an IDatabaseOpenedWithRootEvent is sent.
+When you start Zope and a database is opened, an event IDatabaseOpenedWithRoot is sent.
 Zope registers evolveMinimumSubscriber by default as a handler for this event.
 Let's simulate this: